Turkish lira rallies after rate hike

 Many investors have been calling for higher interest rates to bring down inflation, which is in double figures.

-Following an emergency meeting, the Turkish central bank steeply raised a benchmark lending rate from 13.5% to 16.5%.
+Following an emergency meeting, the Turkish central bank steeply raised a benchmark lending rate from 13.5% to 16.5% on Wednesday.

 "Current elevated levels of inflation and inflation expectations continue to pose risks on the pricing behaviour," the central bank said.